-- Leptospirosis - depending on birth date, now is a good time to give fawns their first lepto shot, along with Yersiniavax® for Yersiniosis.
+- Leptospirosis and Yersiniosis – depending on birth date, now is a good time to give fawns their first lepto shot, along with Yersiniavax® for Yersiniosis.

 - Weanling management – consider need for branding, identification/registration and vaccinating, and ensure excellent nutrition over this potentially stressful period.

-- Parasite control - ensure elimination of tapeworms and cyathostomes with a good drench.
+- Parasite control – now is a good time to ensure elimination of tapeworms and cyathostomes with a good drench!

-- Dental care - plan to get your horses teeth checked over the next couple of months.
+- Dental care – the next couple of months are a good time to get your horses teeth checked.
 Firstly, with low grazing residuals due to the dry conditions horses are forced to graze down low.
 Secondly, and particularly for elderly horses, having teeth in good order before winter helps maintenance of body condition through the winter months.